The following articles are intended to help patients and providers better understand several areas of laboratory medicine.

 This article explains what forensic testing is, when it is necessary, and dispels some of the misconceptions you may have about this form of laboratory testing.

 Collecting Samples for Testing

-This article provides as overview of the wide variety of samples that can be taken from the human body to be used for laboratory testing.
+This article provides an overview of the wide variety of samples that can be taken from the human body to be used for clinical laboratory testing.